-get the sequence of numbers as a string, inString message = ""

-for each of the smaller strings:
+get the sequence of numbers as a string, inString split inString into a sequence of smaller strings message = "" for each of the smaller strings: change the string of digits into the number it represents append the ASCII character for that number to message print message

-- change the string of digits into the number it represents append the ASCII character for that number to message print message - Strings are objects and have useful methods associated with them
+Strings are objects and have useful methods associated with them

-One of these methods is split.
+- One of these methods is split.
 This will split a string into substrings based on spaces.

-'''

-"Hello string methods!".split()
+- >>> "Hello string methods!".split()

 ['Hello', 'string', 'methods!']

-'''